Ever wanted to visit the highest metropolis in the world? Here’s why you should visit Bolivia’s chaotic La Paz…

 Arriving from the serenity of the Bolivian jungle and pampas, La Paz smacks you in the face with its gritty, diesel-fumed, raw, and noisy commotion at a dizzying altitude.
 Some tourists find it hard to breath in this thin air – but more on that later.

-Imagine wandering down steep streets and bumping in to a shop front, selling a bunch of shrivelled up Llama foetuses in a bucket, or hanging precariously in a row from string.
+Imagine wandering up steep streets and bumping in to a shop front, selling a bunch of shrivelled up Llama foetuses in a bucket, or hanging precariously in a row from string.

 Or, almost getting run over by a 1950’s brightly-coloured Dodge – a bus you’d never expect to see in Bolivia.